JoshGlazebrook/socks/README.md

-socks-factory
+socks-client
 =============

-socks-factory is a full implementation of the SOCKS 4, 4a, and 5 protocols in an easy to use node.js module.
+socks-client is a full implementation of the SOCKS 4, 4a, and 5 protocols in an easy to use node.js module.

-### Why socks-factory?
+### Why socks-client?

 As of this moment, there is not one other SOCKS proxy library on npm that supports all three variants of the SOCKS protocol.
 Nor are there any that support the BIND and associate features that some versions of the SOCKS protocol supports.